hamidahoderinwale/cursor-telemetry/README.md

 **Note**: This dashboard is designed specifically for data science workflows and provides specialized insights into Jupyter notebook-based development patterns.
 The system is optimized for macOS, Cursor IDE integration, and requires .ipynb files for full functionality.

 **Privacy Warning**: The current privacy controls are not connected to data capture.
 All data is captured regardless of privacy settings.
-See `PRIVACY_CONTROLS_ANALYSIS.md` for details.
+See `PRIVACY_CONTROLS_ANALYSIS.md` for details.// Test change for companion service